tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 Separating your tests like this enables selection by using [tags to constrain builds](https://golang.org/pkg/go/build/#hdr-Build_Constraints).

-If you include a `// +build integration` as the top-line of your test files, they will only be compiled when passing the appropriate tag as `go ./... test -v -tags integration`.
+If you include a `// +build integration` as the top-line of your test files, they will only be compiled when passing the appropriate tag as
+`go ./... test -v -tags integration`

 These build constraints can be more complex, including full boolean formulas.
 You can define things as